Stacey Ryan School of Rock

 A Journey of Purpose, Courage, and Transformation

 A defining moment in her career came when she made the difficult decision to leave a previous executive role after realizing the culture no longer aligned with her values.
-Confronted with a toxic and sexist environment and told she would be “more successful if she wore lipstick”, Stacey chose integrity over title.
-Walking away without a backup plan was a risk, but one that ultimately became the most important decision of her professional life.
+Confronted with a toxic environment and told she would be “more successful if she wore lipstick”, Stacey chose integrity over title.
+Walking away without a backup plan was a risk, but it became the most important decision of her professional life.

 Her commitment to authenticity and empowerment extends beyond School of Rock.
-Stacey is the founder of FrontWomen, an organization dedicated to supporting women navigating outdated norms and expectations in corporate environments and helping them lead with confidence and authenticity— resources she wishes had existed earlier in her own career.
+Stacey is the founder of FrontWomen.org, an organization dedicated to supporting women navigating outdated norms and expectations in corporate environments and helping them lead with confidence and authenticity, resources she wishes had existed earlier in her own career.

 At School of Rock, Stacey brings together purpose, resilience, and a belief in the transformative power of education.
 Under her leadership, the brand remains deeply committed to its mission: to enrich lives through performance-based music education.
 Students don’t just learn instruments; they learn collaboration, communication, risk-taking, and accountability.
 Standing on stage builds resilience and self-expression skills that endure long after graduation.